Ratnesh252005/aiagent/README.md

+### Planner-Driven Retrieval (LangGraph)

+- The `ReasoningPlannerAgent` executes retrieval via the `RetrieverAgent` using the sub-questions or its own retrieval plan
+- Retrieved chunks are stored in the planner's context and displayed in the UI diagnostics
+- A "Force reasoning mode" toggle in Settings can be enabled to consistently show reasoning chains during testing

 # 📚 RAG Document Assistant

 A powerful Retrieval Augmented Generation (RAG) system that allows users to upload PDF documents and ask intelligent questions about their content using state-of-the-art AI technologies.